margkam/the-dismal-science/process.md

 * Implement Business Investment Line Chart (Margaret)

 Week 2: Nov 17 - 23:
+* Put the datasets in (Margaret)
-* Implement Yield Curve Inversion Chart (Steve)
+* Implement Yield Curve Inversion Chart (Margaret)
-* Implement Unemployment Chart (Margaret)
+* Implement Unemployment Chart (Steve)
 * Add scaled colors for GDP growth rate to World Map (Steve)
-* Attempt Unemployment Ripple Chart (Margaret)
+* Attempt Unemployment Ripple Chart (Steve)
+* Write script to create countries hierarchy for dendrogram (Margaret)

 Week 3: Nov 24 - 30:
+* Attempt to find more robust life satisfaction dataset and add to map (team)
+* Implement year slider (Steve)
+* Implement play button (Steve)
+* Look into map projection solutions (different projection?
+Cartogram?) (team)
+* Add question icons and basic descriptions of economic concepts (Margaret)
+* Add tooltip to indicators chart and maybe highlighting (Margaret)
 * Attempt FTA dendrogram for current year (team effort)
 * Attempt dendrogram change over time (Margaret)
 * Attempt linked FTA trade volume vis (Steve)
 * Write report (team)

+Week 4: Dec 1 - 7:
+* Style project to be beautiful with css (team)
 * Finalize project, fix outstanding bugs, code clean up (team)

-Week 4: Dec 1 - 7:
 * Prep for Presentation
 * Present
+* Make screencast
+* Finish process.md

 Week 5: Dec 8 - 14
 * Take finals

-# Exploratory Data Analysis:
-_What visualizations did you use to initially look at your data?
-What insights did you gain?
-How did these insights inform your design?_
+TODO:

-# Design Evolution:
+Design Evolution:
 _What are the different visualizations you considered?
 Justify the design decisions you made using the perceptual and design principles you learned in the course.
 Did you deviate from your proposal?_

-# Implementation:
+Implementation:
 _Describe the intent and functionality of the interactive visualizations you implemented.
 Provide clear and well-referenced images showing the key design and interaction elements._

-# Evaluation:
+Evaluation:
 _What did you learn about the data by using your visualizations?
 How did you answer your questions?
 How well does your visualization work, and how could you further improve it?_